Bring on the weekend!!

 I have some friends that shared that they had to be diverted off of the main road because sections of it were impassable.
 Big Mr was with a friend over near our local library and said a flooded area was as wide as the Roanoke River.
-They had to turn around because the water too deep, and that was even barely into the swath.
+They had to turn around because the water was too deep, and that was even barely into the swath.

-I was at home quite oblivious to the extent at which the waters were rushing until I saw footage.
+I was at home quite oblivious to the extent to which the waters were rushing until I saw the footage.
 Our property slopes downward with our home sitting on a hill.
 We are toward the bottom of what you could call a mountain…or a larger hill, but I’m not sure there is anything that would mudslide toward us.
 The placement of our home also means that our basement doesn’t flood.

 Driving Miss Sunshine to school and passing along the road that runs near the high school, there are piles out for the trash that you can tell came from flooded basements.
 My heart is heavy for all those who have damage to deal with and memories that have been lost.

 I spent time with my family and the hubby and I looked for some furniture for the back deck.
 Right now we are down to two plastic Adirondack chairs that we bought for seating when we first moved to Virginia because our furniture hadn’t yet arrived.
 Of the two that are left of the initial five, one is broken and it is a matter of time before the seat fully gives way.

 I didn’t find anything, but I do have some ideas for what I may get.